Climate Change Is an Issue of Life and Death

-The inconvenient truth that climate change is the life issue the church isn't talking about
+The inconvenient truth that the church isn't talking about.

 Ten years ago, An Inconvenient Truth debuted.
 The groundbreaking, Oscar-winning documentary showed the world the devastating effects of climate change on the Earth.
 For many it signified an important moment of awareness, education and action, but in my family it was viewed with ridicule.